pypa/packaging.python.org/source/flow.rst

 ----------------

 The build tool itself is specified by the required table ``[build-system]``.
+Most build tools provide a "build frontend" such as a command line mode for creating the build artifacts.
+All can also be used via the `build`_ module which understands the ``[build-system]`` table.

 There are several choices available, including but not limited to:
 `flit`_, `hatch`_, `pdm`_, `poetry`_, `setuptools`_, `trampolim`_,
 `whey`_.